z3f1r0/z3f1r0.github.io/_posts/2023-01-11-memory-analysis-ransomware.md

 ### Q1.
 Run “vol.py -f infected.vmem --profile=Win7SP1x86 psscan” that will list all processes.
 What is the name of the suspicious process?

-In Volatility 3 `--profile` option was deprecated so you can execute it directly this:
+In Volatility 3 `--profile` option was deprecated so you can execute it directly like this:
-`python3 ./vol.py /f infected.vmem windows.psscan`
+`python3 ./vol.py -f infected.vmem windows.psscan`

 ![Alt text](https://raw.githubusercontent.com/z3f1r0/z3f1r0.github.io/master/img/memoryanalysis-ransomware/Pasted%20image%2020230110172059.png)